-Pandemic or not, we thankfully still have a range of excellent TV to look forward to over the coming weeks – just as well as the cold weather hits and with Covid restrictions happening and probable.
+Pandemic or not, we thankfully still have a range of excellent TV to look forward to over the coming weeks – just as well as the cold weather hits and with Covid restrictions as they are.
 Here's a selection we're most looking forward to

 The Great British Bake Off

 It's on already but it gets included in this list, even 4 weeks in because it brings us so much joy every week.
 Things might have changed but some things, like Soggy Bottoms, proving times gone wrong (so many never leave enough time!!) and the infamous Hollywood handshake remain the same – and thank goodness for it.

 Tuesdays, Channel 4

 Our narrator, a sweet, naive young woman in her early twenties (played by Lily James) meets the dashing, yet unhappy Maxim de Winter (Armie Hammer) while working as a lady’s companion in a grand hotel in Monte Carlo.
 Naively innocent, her insecurities become easy manipulation fodder for Manderley’s sinister housekeeper Mrs Danvers (Kristin Scott Thomas) when she becomes the second Mrs de Winter and mistress of the haunting Manderley.

 The psychological drama about a woman (Nicole Kidman) whose high-profile life falls apart after the disappearance of her husband (Hugh Grant) was created by the showrunner behind Big Little Lies so you know you're in for a treat.
 Based on Jean Hanff Korelitz’s novel You Should Have Known, little is as it appears.